cbsupport is a command-line tool that makes it easy to collect data commonly required for supporting CloudBees products.

 The command is interactive and will ask for the namespace in which the Ingress Controller is deployed

-2.6.6.
-Generating information for Sidecar Injector issues (CloudBees CI (CloudBees Core) Modern)
+2.7.6.
+Generating information for Sidecar Injector issues (CloudBees CI on modern cloud platforms)

 The following command will generate the information that Support needs for diagnosing Sidecar injector issues.